andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 **Special Rules**

 * BREAKOUT.
 Every player character must exit out of a different exit.
 * MEAL TICKET.
-Mayor moves one hex to the right at the end of each Event phase until captured.
+Mayor NPC moves one hex to the right at the end of each Event phase until captured.
 Once captured, he is a Hostage (see rules).
-* A TRUSTED MAYOR.
+* TRUSTED MAYOR.
 Watchtower does not impact the Mayor, even as a hostage.
 * Reinforcements (see rules)
 * Watchtower (see rules)
 * Remote locks (see rules)